Here’s one hack to save more money: Calculate what every expense costs you over 10 years.

 Here are 21 things to try.

 I enjoy finding a great deal online on things I need.
-One thing I’ve done to save more has been to use eBates. eBates give you free money for the shopping you’re already doing.
+One thing I’ve done to save more has been to use Rakuten.
+Rakuten give you free money for the shopping you’re already doing.

-Essentially, what what eBates allows you to do is share a referral fee for making a purchase through their link.
-So, you get a few extra percent off of your purchase from stores like Amazon, Target, eBay, Nordstrom, and more.
+Essentially, what what Rakuten allows you to do is share a referral fee for making a purchase through their link.
+You get a few extra percent off of your purchase from stores like Amazon, Target, eBay, Nordstrom, and more.

 # 2 – Know Your Investment Fees